Apache Hadoop 3.x state of the union and upgrade guidance

-In this talk, we’ll start with the current status of Apache Hadoop 3.x—how it is used today in deployments large and small.
-We’ll then move on to the exciting present & future of Hadoop 3.x—features that are further strengthening Hadoop as the primary resource-management platform as well as the storage system for enterprise data-centers.
+Wangda Tan and Wei-Chiu Chuang the current status of Apache Hadoop 3.x—how it’s used today in deployments large and small, and they dive into the exciting present and future of Hadoop 3.x—features that further strengthen Hadoop as the primary resource-management platform and the storage system for enterprise data centers.

-Prerequisite knowledgeBasic understanding of Hadoop or related ecosystems/
+- A basic understanding of Hadoop or related ecosystems

 What you'll learn

-Wangda Tan is Product Management Committee (PMC) member of Apache Hadoop and engineering manager of computation platform team at Cloudera.
-He manages all efforts related to Kubernetes and YARN for both on-cloud and on-prem use cases of Cloudera.
-His primary interesting areas are YuniKorn scheduler (scheduling containers across YARN and Kubernetes) and Hadoop submarine project (running Deep learning workload across YARN and Kubernetes).
-He has also led features like resource scheduling, GPU isolation, node labeling, resource preemption etc efforts in the Hadoop YARN community.
-Before joining Cloudera, he was working at Pivotal, working on integration OpenMPI/GraphLab with Hadoop YARN.
-Before that, he was working at Alibaba cloud computing, participated in creating a large scale machine learning, matrix and statistics computation platform using Map-Reduce and MPI.
+Wangda Tan is a product management committee (PMC) member of Apache Hadoop and engineering manager of the computation platform team at Cloudera.
+He manages all efforts related to Kubernetes and YARN for both on-cloud and on-premises use cases of Cloudera.
+His primary interesting areas are the YuniKorn scheduler (scheduling containers across YARN and Kubernetes) and the Hadoop submarine project (running a deep learning workload across YARN and Kubernetes).
+He’s also led features like resource scheduling, GPU isolation, node labeling, resource preemption, etc., efforts in the Hadoop YARN community.
+Previously, he worked on integration of OpenMPI and GraphLab with Hadoop YARN at Pivotal and participated in creating a large-scale machine learning, matrix, and statistics computation program using MapReduce and MPI and Alibaba.

 For conference registration information and customer service